 Time Required : Less than 1 hour

-This mosque is a testimonial to the flourishing Muslim communities who made generous contributions for building it.
-The masjid is visited by many residential Muslims of Singapore and on Fridays' prayers, the number doubles up.
+The pristine Hajjah Fatimah Mosque is a testimonial to the flourishing Muslim communities who made generous contributions for building it.
+Designed by an unknown English man and built by French contractors with the help of Malay labourers, the Mosque bears similarities with the classical elements of an Arab styled dome, Doric columns, Chinese detailing and many such European elements.
+Its eclectic style of architecture amasses the Middle Eastern, Indo-Islamic and European styles and makes it stand out from other mosques.
+Masjid Hajjah Fatimah is visited by many residential Muslims of Singapore and on Fridays' prayers, the number doubles up.
 Islamic Religious Council of Singapore manages this Masjid currently.
 It was gazetted as a national monument in 1973 and was earlier known as Java Road Mosque because of its location.